dongxli/ReactTodoList/README.md

 # ReactTodoList
-My first React app by following a tutorial!
+A todo list React application by following a tutorial

 Install dependencies